Nguyễn Huệ Boulevard

-Nguyễn Huệ Street (Vietnamese: Đường Nguyễn Huệ) is a boulevard in District 1, downtown Ho Chi Minh City, Vietnam.
-Being one of Saigon's oldest thoroughfares, the boulevard had undergone several transformations; it is currently a famous pedestrian street in the city.
+Nguyễn Huệ Boulevard (Vietnamese: Đường Nguyễn Huệ) is a boulevard in District 1, downtown Ho Chi Minh City, Vietnam.
+Being one of Saigon's oldest thoroughfares, the boulevard has undergone several transformations; it is currently a famous pedestrian street in the city.

-Location

-The boulevard stretches from Lê Thánh Tôn Street, right across from Ho Chi Minh City Hall, to Tôn Đức Thắng Street.
+The boulevard stretches from Lê Thánh Tôn Street, right across from Ho Chi Minh City Hall, to Tôn Đức Thắng Boulevard (Bạch Đằng Quay, the Saigon River waterfront).

 History

-The boulevard was originally a canal linked to Saigon River, then known as Kinh Lớn (Grand Canal).
-The boulevard connects the Saigon River with the old Citadel of Saigon, natively known as Thành Bát Quái.

-Due to being heavily polluted, the city governors decided to fill the canal.
-At the end of the 1860s, the filling construction started.
-In 1887, the canal was completely filled in and transformed into a boulevard named Boulevard Charner.
-In 1955, it was renamed Nguyễn Huệ Boulevard.
+The boulevard was originally a canal known as Kinh Lớn (Grand Canal), which linked the former Citadel of Saigon (the Thành Quy) to Saigon River.
+In the first two decades after the French conquest of Saigon, the canal remained an important waterway, as the central market was then located on its bank.
+The two quayside streets along the canal were designated by n° 18, before they were officially named Quai Charner (on the right bank) and Quai Rigault de Genouilly (on the left bank) in 1865.
+Due to the pestilential odors emanating from the canal, local residents had soon requested that it be filled in.
+However, it took eighteen years of discussions for this to be achieved in 1886–1887.
+The resulting wide thoroughfare was henceforth named boulevard Charner.

+From 1926, the boulevard had two wide central avenues separated by a thin strip of grass, which was ordered by the former Saigon mayor Rouelle.
+In 1955, it was renamed Nguyễn Huệ Boulevard by the South Vietnamese government.

 Nguyen Hue pedestrian street

-In October 2014, the government of Ho Chi Minh City decided to convert the entire boulevard into a pedestrian street.
+In October 2014, the government of Ho Chi Minh City decided to convert the middle lanes of the boulevard into a pedestrian square.
 The project was completed on April 29, 2015.
+During weekend evenings, the entire boulevard is pedestrianized.